Cap-go/website/src/content/blog/appcenter-migration.md

 ##### note

-If you do not have Node or NPM installed on your computer, you will need to do this before proceeding.
-If you need to install Node, please select the [current LTS version](https://nodejs.org/).
+Have Node and NPM installed on your computer, you need before proceeding.
+Always use the [current LTS version](https://nodejs.org/) Capgo do not older versions.

 ### Create `package.json` and Capacitor config files